 You can help ease the swollen gums with cold foods, like a cold carrot or celery and give it to your baby to chew.
 Cold drinks will also alleviate the discomfort temporarily.
 A good teether is also always an option.

 The FDA announcement has made it clear that it is important to avoid using teething tablets that contain benzocaine for the safety of your little child.
-You can switch to other trusted remedies to soothe baby teething like these cute silicone baby teethers.
+You can switch to other trusted remedies to soothe baby teething food grade silicone baby teethers.